 The vast root network of a tree helps to compact soil on slopes and mountainsides.
 This helps habitats develop around some of the most challenging terrains on the planet.

-Well established grounds with mature trees adds privacy, reduces noise pollution from surrounding roads and makes everything look nicer.
+Well-established grounds with mature trees add privacy, reduce noise pollution from surrounding roads, and make everything look nicer.
 As a result, trees can add as much as 15% to the value of a house!

 The apple fell from the tree, and the idea of gravity was born…